mahdimirmojarabian/CMSC6950_Final_Project/README.md

 | skew      | 1.5    | 0.7         | 1.7      | 2.4           | 1.1   | 1.8          | 1.1     | 0.9          | -0.1        |     |     |     |

-For the whisker scale of 1.5, we have more extreme values in all attributes compared to the whisker scale of 2.
-The NOX(GT) variable has the most extreme values in both whisker scales.
+For the whisker scale of `1.5`, we have more extreme values in all attributes compared to the whisker scale of `2`.
+The `NOX(GT)` variable has the most extreme values in both whisker scales.
 We almost don’t have extreme values in the T, RH, and AH variables in both whisker scales.

-We found that usually, in Nov and Dec, we have extreme values.
+We found that usually, in `Nov` and `Dec`, we have extreme values.
 It could be related to temperature inversions, where a layer of warm air traps cooler air near the ground, can prevent pollutants from dispersing, and lead to the buildup of pollutants in the lower atmosphere.

 ### Trend Analysis Result

-To identify a trend in CO values, I calculated the mean hourly values of PT08.S1(CO) on each day of the week.
-We illustrated that the two peaks of CO concentration in the city are 8 AM and 7 PM, the beginning and end of office hours, respectively.
-But on weekends, the peak hours shift to the later hours (11 AM and 7 PM), which makes sense.
+To identify a trend in CO values, I calculated the mean hourly values of `PT08.S1(CO)` on each day of the week.
+We illustrated that the two peaks of CO concentration in the city are `8 AM` and `7 PM`, the beginning and end of office hours, respectively.
+But on weekends, the peak hours shift to the later hours (`11 AM` and `7 PM`), which makes sense.

-This plot is a heatmap plot that uses a correlation matrix (Pearson’s correlation) to visualize the correlations between the features.
-We can find the correlation between all the pollutants.
-But we can observe that the columns ‘T,’ ‘RH,’ and ‘AH’ don’t have a strong correlation with other features (pollutants).
-NO2(GT) and NOx(GT) have correlations with other features but are not that strong as compared to CO(GT), C6H6(GT), and Columns with PTs (PT08).
-CO(GT) and C6H6(GT) should be the columns that are correlated with all other features and can be the target.

 Also by using a correlation matrix we found that there is a correlation between all the pollutants but the columns ‘T,’ ‘RH,’ and ‘AH’ don’t have a strong correlation with other features (pollutants).
 NO2(GT) and NOx(GT) have correlations with other features but are not that strong as compared to CO(GT), C6H6(GT), and Columns with PTs (PT08).
 CO(GT) and C6H6(GT) can be the columns that are correlated with all other features and can be the target.

 To look at the trend of each attribute, we have extracted Monthly Average Values for each attribute.
-We found that in August, we have the minimum values of pollution, maximum temperature, and maximum absolute humidity.
+We found that in `August`, we have the minimum values of pollution, maximum temperature, and maximum absolute humidity.